RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/1_home_screen/index.en.md

 ![img](./img/new.png "new")

 When a new project is created, it appears in the Project List area.
-Follow the steps in the next section, Open Project (# Open Project) Switch to the workflow screen.
+Follow the steps in [Open Project](#open-project) below to enter the workflow screen.

 ## Open Project
 To open a project and transition to the workflow screen: